sonic-net/SONiC/doc/user_mgmt/user_mgmt_hld.md

 ###  5.1 <a name='InitFlow'></a>Init Flow
 As described above, Usercfgd will start running after database is ready but before enabling of login.<br/>
 All defaults will be saved in init_cfg.json except the password.<br/>
 Usercfgd checks at init if password is missing in DB for each user and if so, it will get the current password of user from "/etc/shadow" and save it in DB both in "password" and "password_history" fields.
-So password will be added to DB at first-boot.
+So password will be added to DB at first-boot.<br/>
+If [California-SB237 feature](https://github.com/sonic-net/SONiC/tree/master/doc/California-SB237) is enabled, "passwd_date_of_last_change" field
+will be added to init_cfg.json during build to expire password on init.

-##### Impact on init time
+### Impact on init time

 System was tested with 2 default users.
 ![services_diagram_init](services_diagram_init.png)

 ###  5.2 <a name='UpgradeFlow'></a>Upgrade Flow
 USER_TABLE and ROLE_TABLE will be migrated to the new image without changes.
-Usercfgd will apply all configurations at first-boot
+Usercfgd will apply all configurations at first-boot.

 ###  5.3 <a name='UserAddDelete'></a>User add/delete
 #####  5.3.1 <a name='FlowDigram:'></a>Flow digram:
 ![add_del_flow](add_del_flow.png)
 #####  5.3.2 <a name='FlowDescription::'></a>Flow description:
 Usercfgd will add/delete the user by running the following commands:

 - “useradd --no-user-group --create-home --shell /bin/bash {user_name}“:<br/>
 	It will create a directory for user under "/home/"